thomas-keller/tekfuns/README.md

 running genie3 on the whole rnaseq dataset produces a very large file, shortening to top 200 genes for now. hardcoded for now, allow option later.

+clusterprofiler has changed some of the option calls in the latest bioconductor.
+If you get an error, or things arent displaying correctly, update bioconductor and the associated libraries.

 ## Installation

 You can install the development version of tekfuns like so: